 Non-professional – to individuals or groups who have made an outstanding contribution to Wyoming history by developing documentary material in the audio-video or computer generated field.

-4. YOUTH AWARDS (monetary awards and certificates: A monetary amount of $100 for first place, $65 for second place and $30 for third place will be awarded in each grade category.)
+Monetary awards and certificates: A monetary amount of $100 for first place, $65 for second place and $30 for third place will be awarded in each grade category.

 Young Historian Awards for original projects written during the award year to encourage interest in Wyoming history among Wyoming students in three categories: grades 3-5, grades 6-8, and grades 9-12.
 History Day formatted projects such as documentaries, exhibits, and performances are encouraged as well as traditional essays.